 - Conducting audit trails of all system logs by user identification and activity

-- Enforcing policies for storage and retention of electronic data and backup of all systems
+- Enforcing policies for storing electronic data and system backups

 - Providing specific methods to report incidents and resolve security issues

-- Institutional review board (IRB) approval for any study involving PHI or human subjects
+- IRB approval for any study involving protected healthcare information or human subjects

-Electronic medical records (EMRs) must incorporate the following components within their system security policies and procedures:
+Electronic medical records (EMRs) must include the following in their security policies and procedures:

-Authorization or access control methods include single sign-on databases or lists assigning users' rights and privileges to access certain resources.
-They also include automatic account logoff after a specified period of inactivity to prevent access by invalid users, frequent password changes and physical access controls (i.e. chip-based ID cards).
+Authorization/access control methods include single sign-on databases or lists assigning user access rights and privileges.
+They also include automatic account logoff after a certain period of inactivity.
+This helps prevent access by invalid users.
+Frequent password changes and physical access controls (such as chip-based ID cards) may also be used.

-Authentication verifies a user's identity to a computer system using login passwords, digital certificates, smart cards, and biometrics.
-Authentication only verifies the identity of an individual.
-It does not define their access (authorization) rights.
+Authentication verifies your identity to a computer system using login passwords, digital certificates, smart cards, and biometrics.
+Authentication only verifies your identity.
+It does not define what resources you can access.

 The EMR must be continuously available, and system administrators must defend against various threats.
-They must provide fault tolerance for their systems (duplicated hardware, data archives, power, and networking systems).
-They must also keep servers physically safe and incorporate preventative virus and intrusion detection.
+They must provide back-up for their systems (duplicated hardware, data archives, power, and networking systems).
+They must also keep computer servers physically safe and defend against computer viruses and hacking.

 It is essential to maintain data integrity when transferring information.
 This is done by verifying that the information arrived as it was sent and was not modified in any way.
-Methods to maintain data integrity include intrusion detection, such as tripwire and message digest, or hashing to detect any alteration of the data.
+IT personnel use a variety of methods to maintain data integrity and detect any attempts to modify the data.

 Nonrepudiation provides a record of the transaction.
 This ensures that a transferred message has been sent and received by the parties claiming to have sent and received it.
-Nonrepudiation methods include digital signatures and system audit logs of all user activity.
+Methods include digital signatures and system logs of all user activity.

-If you still have questions about how your medical information is secured and protected, please ask to your doctor and any facility where you receive medical tests or procedures.
+If you still have questions about how your private information is protected, please talk with your healthcare provider.